Qihao-Wu/bio/_pages/about.md

 Hi!
 Welcome to Qihao's page : )
 ======
-I am a PhD candidate supervised by [Prof. Yong-Hong Kuo](https://sites.google.com/site/yonghongkuo/) in the [Department of Data and Systems Engineering](https://www.dase.hku.hk/), the [University of Hong Kong](https://www.hku.hk/).
+I am a PhD Candidate supervised by [Prof. Yong-Hong Kuo](https://sites.google.com/site/yonghongkuo/) in the [Department of Data and Systems Engineering](https://www.dase.hku.hk/), the [University of Hong Kong](https://www.hku.hk/).

 My research focuses on Data-driven Decision-making, Markov Decision Process, Reinforcement Learning, Forecasting, and Optimization for applications in Healthcare Operations Management.